-The good news is that coronavirus and the general state of 2020 have given carriers like FedEx UPS time to get used to the new situations and address logistics issues to overcome problems and shorten delays.
-FedEx, for example, has hired an additional 70,000 workers to help cope with the holiday season, and is expanding facility operations to help prepare for upcoming demands.
+The good news is that coronavirus and the general state of 2020 have given carriers like FedEx and UPS time to get used to the new situations and address logistics issues to overcome problems and shorten delays.
+FedEx, for example, has hired an additional 70,000 workers to help cope with the holiday season and is expanding facility operations to help prepare for upcoming demands.

 FedEx is also one of the more open companies about ongoing delays and advice for those shipping in affected areas.